Introduction to managed metadata

 Enterprise keywords An enterprise keyword is a word or phrase that a user adds to items on a SharePoint site.
 The collection of enterprise keywords is known as the Keywords set.
-Typically, users can typically add any word or phrase to an item as a keyword.
+Typically, users can add any word or phrase to an item as a keyword.
 This means that you can use enterprise keywords for folksonomy-style tagging.
 Sometimes, Term Store administrators move enterprise keywords into a specific managed term set.
 When they are part of a managed term set, keywords become available in the context of that term set.

 To learn more about how to create and manage terms, see Create and manage terms in a term set.